capacitor-community/sqlite/docs/API.md

   - under **User/Databases/APP_NAME/** to not loose them when updating the application.
 This was manage in the index.html file of the application.

 - since **2.4.2-1** the databases location is : **User/Databases/APP_NAME/**

+### Web

+- the database is stored in Web browser INDEXEDDB storage as a `localforage` store under the `jeepSqliteStore` name and `databases` table name.

 ## Error Return values